DevExpress-Examples/how-to-manually-control-drag-and-drop-in-the-gridcontrol-e3921/Readme.md

 ### Data Source

-Assign the data source when the window initializes:
+Specify the data source when the window initializes:

 ```csharp
 gridControl.ItemsSource = Staff.GetStaff();